tikkikkit21/WeatherML_old/data/experiment_log.md

 lot of `coat` records in there, which may be skewing results a little.
 There's also a new data feature `Gust` since iOS Weather added it.
 However, it has missing data so I ignored it for now.

+### Experiment 3
+- **Date:** 04/06/2024
+- **Train Acc:** 74.81%
+- **Test Acc:** 80.00%

+The new dataset (version 3) added another ~100 entries, so there was some more data to work with in training.
+It's also getting warmer so I was finally getting some data that wasn't `coat` all the time.
+Although the training accuracy dipped a little, the test accuracy went back up.
+Overall, the results are very similar to the first experiment, which is interesting.
+The distribution of data records still heavily favors `coat`, although not as bad as v2.
+Hopefully as the weather gets warmer, the data record distribution can even out some more.

 ## Dataset Log
 **Google Sheets:** https://docs.google.com/spreadsheets/d/1wjoOM3OyRlOUdET7_jU2uoCyOraQOWY8XGOw8LVWK3A